Rakeshjaina777/store_monitoring_backend-/README.md

-# 🧠 Store Monitoring Backend – NestJS + PostgreSQL + Prisma
+# 🧠 Store Monitoring Backend – NODE JS + PostgreSQL + Prisma

-A scalable, production-ready backend built with **NestJS**, **PostgreSQL**, and **Prisma ORM** to track and download restaurant store uptime/downtime reports with business-hour awareness and real-time analytics.
+A scalable, production-ready backend built with **Node JS**, **PostgreSQL**, and **Prisma ORM** to track and download restaurant store uptime/downtime reports with business-hour awareness and real-time analytics.

 ---